RJKAZ/amazon-clone/README.md

 Finished Part 39, however the Product Edit Screen won't work.
 Troubleshoot later

 And Troubleshooted, had a products instead of product in the bottom of the return portion of the productListScreen.js.
 Edit Screen now works (but requires a refresh, I'll fix that later.)

+Finished Part 40 - NO ERRORS -  WOHOOO!!!